Georgetown Fall PF Online PF and LD

 - (Progressive Debate Styles/Theory) I'm not super familiar with progressive debate styles outside of framework debate, kritiks, and theory, but generally speaking, I'm cool with you running anything as long as you run it well.

 - (Cross) I do not flow crossfire.
 If you bring up something important in cross, PLEASE mention it again in a speech, or it won't be marked on my flow.
-I think gcx is pointless so if y'all want we can just skip it.
+I think gcx is pointless so if y'all agree we can just skip it.

 - (Evidence and Cards) EVERY part of your argument should be extended (Uniqueness, Link, Internal Link, Impact, and warrant for each).
 Similarly, if going for link turns, extend the impact; if going for impact turns, extend the link.